domantax/just-the-docs-template/equipment/breakages.md

 # Breakages

-If you break something, we would ask you to replace it or notify us at the time and we can organise a replacement.
+In case you break something, we would ask you to replace it or notify us about the accident.
+We will try to organise a replacement.

+{: .note }
+> TO CHANGE maybe add : depending on the breakage, we might ask you to cover damages.